Boudoir photography: Boudoir during WWII

 After the dissolution of the Prohibition Era in 1933 and the beginning of World War II, the US Government began using propaganda to encourage young men to fight for their country.
 With the knowledge that “sex sells”, the military began using pin-up girls on their recruiting posters with slogans like “She’s worth fighting for” or “Come home to your girl a hero”.
 This made the pin-up girl one of the most recognizable forms of boudoir and paved the way for modern boudoir by normalizing the female form in advertising.
+The style of pin up differs from classical boudoir as pin up was used for commercial purposes in advertisements and marketing during the roaring 20's and especially during way eras of WWI and WWII.
+The golden age of pin up from the 1930s to 1950s with famous magazines such as Esquire and Life playing major roles in the widespread use of pin up photos.
+Prominent photographer Alberto Vargas led the campaign in his work with Esquire focuses on "Varga Girls" These images would remain a staple of the key stylistic components of pin and boudoir photography throughout the 20th century.
+Soldiers would keep mementos of pin up photos in their personal supplies to keep up moral.
+In addition, it became a common form of nose art on military planes for pin up images to be painted on as a way of identifying groups, and maintaining individuality.

 Known for her “million dollar legs”, actress Betty Grable was the icon of pin-up girls in the 1930s and '40s.
 One of her most famous portraits was distributed to over five million troops during WWII.
 Not only was she known as one of the first women to take out insurance on a body part, she was also known for being one of the highest paid female actors in Hollywood during her time.
 Other examples of boudoir from that era include images of Clara Bow, Mae West and Jean Harlow.